ymtowya/5010-p2-battles/README.md

 One BIG change I made was I added a whole new Interface : PlayerCalculator.
 It will take all the dirty work, like calculating or assigning the values from RandomHelper.
 The benefit of this is that in case we want a new algorithm or method of finding the damages, just implement a new calculator and let the game model switch to this one.
 Then it's all set!
 I did this in the Unit Tests. <br>
 By doing so, our Player implementations are seperated from the calculation work, only maintaining the model datas.

-re-designed my model this morning and replaced the `List<Isolation>` and `List<Enclosure>` with two `List<AbstractMonkeyHousing>` and basically re-implement all my functions in these housing classes.
-The great fact about this change is that it enforces me to put all functions into the abstract class, making my degin really readable and organized!
-No duplicate!

 ### Assumptions

 * Gear Term Upper Bound is 50.
 But you can simply change this by implementing other RandomHelper and replace it to initialize the Calculator.
 * Users of this class will need a returned Map rather than a large String because they might need to reformat the information.
 * Attack damage and health and all attributes are in Integer format.
-* We need a list of Gear that has all types of the Gear (regardless of the Size).
+* We generate a list of Gear that has all types of the Gear (regardless of the Size).

 ### Limitations